Have questions about the Columbia University Genetic Counseling Graduate Program? We have answers.

 The program is a full-time, 21-month program.

-The program is accredited by the Accreditation Council for Genetic Counseling (ACGC).
+The program holds Full Accreditation from the Accreditation Council for Genetic Counseling (ACGC).

 The majority of courses are specific to genetic counseling students, however some classes are taken with graduate students from the Department of Human Genetics, the Mailman School of Public Health, the Vagelos College of Physicians and Surgeons (VP&S), and others.
 Genetic counselors often work in multidisciplinary settings, and students are strongly encouraged to learn from people in other disciplines during their time at Columbia.